nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-designer-git-access.md

 1. Copy the Git URL to clone your project
 1. On your computer, clone your project using your Git client (typically `git clone [project URL]`).
 When prompted, use your Nuxeo Online Services username and your personal access token.

 To avoid having to type your token's content repeatedly, we recommend storing it using Git's standard `.netrc` file mechanism.
 On Linux operating systems, it is generally created under `~/.netrc`.
 On Windows machines, you have to create a `_netrc` file in `%HOME%` (More information [here](https://stackoverflow.com/questions/6031214/git-how-to-use-netrc-file-on-windows-to-save-user-and-password#6031266)).
-The file contains the following lines:the following lines:
+The file contains the following lines:
 ```
 machine connect.nuxeo.com
 login yourNOSLoginHere